-At the Program settings window at the bottom left, you will find the option to reset the program settings to the factory defaults with the clock icon.
+With the clock icon at the bottom left of the Program Settings window, you have the option to reset the program settings to the factory defaults.

 1 Language

 The AquaSoft Vision and Stages can be used in different languages.
 Select the desired language and confirm with OK.
 Afterwards a restart of the program is necessary.